envoyproxy/data-plane-api/docs/root/configuration/cluster_manager/cluster_stats.rst

-  update_empty, Counter, Total cluster membership updates ending with empty cluster load assignment and continuing with previous config version, Gauge, Hash of the contents from the last successful API fetch max_host_weight, Gauge, Maximum weight of any host in the cluster bind_errors, Counter, Total errors binding the socket to the configured source address.
+  update_empty, Counter, Total cluster membership updates ending with empty cluster load assignment and continuing with previous config version, Gauge, Hash of the contents from the last successful API fetch max_host_weight, Gauge, Maximum weight of any host in the cluster bind_errors, Counter, Total errors binding the socket to the configured source address

 Health check statistics
 -----------------------